AlenaTrushnikova/AlenaTrushnikova/README.md

 ### Hi there 👋 I'm Alena

-I'm a software engineer from Seattle.
-Experienced in Ruby on Rails, React, and JavaScript frameworks and with a background in Marketing Analysis.
+I'm a software engineer from New York.
+Experienced in mobile and full-stack development.
+Ruby on Rails, React, and JavaScript frameworks and with a background in Marketing Analysis.
 Possess strong skills in programming, data analysis, and project management.
 Transitioned to software engineering to create user-friendly and data-driven apps.

 - 🌱 I’m currently diving deeper in React and JavaScript
 - 👯 I’m looking to collaborate on any project